- Why Blockchain Matters

 What is blockchain?

 It helps manufacture trust between two parties.
-“You can’t ever go back and change a record.”
-You can never delete a record, so it’s a technology that is highly secure and open source.
+“You can never delete a record, so it’s a technology that is highly secure and open source.

 Real-world application: Used Airplane Parts

-The used airplane parts industry is a $4 billion industry and less than 2% of that business is conducted online, Butters said.
+The used airplane parts industry is a $4 billion industry and less than 2% of that business is conducted online.
 That presented an opportunity for ecommerce of the used parts.

 GoDirect Trade is an online marketplace that allows sellers to list their parts online for a yearly subscription fee.